Finding a job after college can be tough!

 Knowing what you might be in for after graduation can help you with planning.
-You could meet with your adviser well in advance of graduation and look at potential internships and identify potential companies to work for, allowing you a head start on your networking efforts.
+You could meet with your advisor well in advance of graduation and look at potential internships and identify potential companies to work for, allowing you a head start on your networking efforts.

-If you failed to prepare like this prior to graduation, you're not doomed but you did put yourself at an initial disadvantage.
+If you failed to prepare like this prior to graduation, you're not doomed, but you did put yourself at an initial disadvantage.

 What If You're Unsure About Your Career Path?